While there are many times when you’re taking photographs indoors, when the pros are talking about interior

 What Camera Settings Should an Interior Photographer Use?

-4. Shoot in RAW–This is one of the best tips for most types of photographic shoots, because shooting in RAW gives you the most flexibility in post-production processing.
-This gives you much more control over your final image.
+4. Shoot in RAW: This is one of the best tips for most types of photographic shoots, because shooting in RAW gives you the most flexibility in post-production processing.
+This gives you much more control over your final image.Â

-5. Aperture settings–Because you’re shooting interiors, you’ll likely want a more open aperture, and that means a smaller f stop number.
+5. Aperture Settings: Because you’re shooting interiors, you’ll likely want a more open aperture, and that means a smaller f stop number.
 But, it also depends on what you’re shooting since the aperture setting also controls your depth of field.

 So, if you’re shooting a whole room, and you want everything in the shot to be in sharp focus, you have to have a more closed aperture (higher f stop number) to achieve the focus, but you still need it to be open enough (lower f stop number) to let in enough light.
 That’s a delicate balancing act, and that means you’ll need to practice with your particular camera.